-Shoyu - Koikuchi Double-Brewed
+Shoyu - Double-Brewed

 Higeta Shoyu was founded in 1616 in Chiba, Japan.
 They are the oldest shoyu brewery in the Kanto region.
 Back then, the soy sauce they were making was more of a miso tamari, taking the liquid that pools off the tops of aged miso.
 But in 1697, they came up with a new technique - blend wheat into the mash to create a new Kanto-style soy sauce, one that was saltier and sweeter and a better fit with the food of the Edo (now Tokyo) region.
 Higeta therefore played an integral role in shaping the food of the Edo/Kanto region and is still heavily favored by Tokyo chefs.
 In 1900, they were appointed as the official soy sauce of the Imperial Family.